arduino/docs-content/content/software/app-lab/tutorials/04.examples/all-examples.md

 ![Face Detector on Camera](assets/face-detector-on-camera-hero.png)

-The **Face Detector on Camera** example lets you detect objects on a live feed from a USB camera and visualize bounding boxes around the detections in real-time.
+The **Face Detector on Camera** example lets you detect faces on a live feed from a USB camera and visualize bounding boxes around the detections in real-time.

 [**Example Source Code**](https://github.com/arduino/app-bricks-examples/tree/main/examples/video-face-detection)